volodymyrhudyma/blog/content/blog/2020-09-11-unit-testing-in-react-applications.md

 This section summarizes all the knowledge we have gained so far and puts them into practice.

-Let's create a simple React component that prints the article's title, teaser and publish date to the screen:
+Let's create a simple React component that prints the title, teaser and publish date of the article on the screen:

 ```tsx
 import React, { FC } from 'react';